dannilin2601/cardiac_classification/README.md

 🧹 Step 1: Image Preprocessing via Optical Flow
 -----------------------------------------------

-To enhance the quality of visual representations, we apply a masking pipeline using optical flow to localize motion-heavy cardiac regions.
+To mimic the original echonet dataset structure, we apply a masking pipeline using optical flow to localize motion-heavy cardiac regions.

 Steps:
 - Load grayscale frames from echocardiogram videos